-; This program shows how to create a structure and macro for ; declaring instances of the structure, that allows additional ; elements to be added to the linked list without regard to ; other structures already declared in the list.
-If the macro ; is invoked in a section of code that is between two other ; instances of the structure, the new structure will automatically ; be inserted in the linked list at that point without your ; needing to know the names of the previous or next ; structure variables.
-Similarly, using the macro ; at the end of the program easily adds new structures to the ; linked list without regard for the name of the previous ; element.

-; The macro also maintains variables that point to the first ; and last elements of the linked list. ideal p386 model OS NT flat codeseg struc a prev dd 0 next dd 0 info db 100 dup (0) ends a last_a_name equ <> ; Maintain the offsets of the head and tail of the list. list_a_head dd 0 list_a_tail dd 0 macro makea name:req,args ifidni last_a_name,<> ; There is no previous item of this type. <0,0,args> name a ; Setup the head and tail pointers list_a_head orq dd name list_a_tail orq dd name ; Return to the offset after the structure element name+size a org last_a_name equ name else ; Declare it, with previous pointing to previous ; item of structure a. <last_a_name,0,args> name a ; Make the next pointer of the previous structure ; point to this structure. last_a_name.next org dd name ; Setup the tail pointer for the new member list_a_tail org dd name ; Go back to location after the current structure name+size a org makea first
+'''

+; This program shows how to create a structure and macro for

+; declaring instances of the structure, that allows additional

+; elements to be added to the linked list without regard to

+; other structures already declared in the list.
+If the macro

+is invoked in a section of code that is between two other

+; instances of the structure, the new structure will automatically

+; be inserted in the linked list at that point without your

+; needing to know the names of the previous or next

+; structure variables.
+Similarly, using the macro

+; at the end of the program easily adds new structures to the

+; linked list without regard for the name of the previous

+; element.

+; The macro also maintains variables that point to the first

+; and last elements of the linked list.

+ideal

+p386

+model OS_NT flat

+codeseq

+struc a

+prev dd 0

+next dd 0

+info db 100 dup (0)

+ends a

+last_a_name equ <>

+'''

+'''

+; Maintain the offsets of the head and tail of the list.

+list_a_head dd

+list_a_tail dd

+macro makea name:req,args

+ifidni last_a_name,<>

+; There is no previous item of this type.

+<0,0,args>

+name

+; Setup the head and tail pointers

+list_a_head

+org

+dd

+name

+list_a_tail

+orq

+dd

+name

+; Return to the offset after the structure element

+name+size a

+orq

+last_a_name

+equ name

+else

+; Declare it, with previous pointing to previous

+; item of structure a.

+<last_a_name, 0, args>

+name

+; Make the next pointer of the previous structure

+; point to this structure.

+org

+last_a_name.next

+dd

+name

+; Setup the tail pointer for the new member

+orq

+list_a_tail

+dd

+name

+; Go back to location after the current structure

+name+size a

+; Set up an equate to remember the name of the

+; structure just declared

+last_a_name

+equ name

+endif

+endm

+makea first

+; Miscellaneous other data

+5 dup (0)

+makea second

+; More miscellaneous data

+56 dup (0)

+; Give a string to put in the info element of this structure

+makea third,<'Hello'>

+end

+'''